RecList/reclist/README.rst

 Any model can be tested, as no assumption is made on the model's structure, but only the availability of *predictions* and *ground truth*.
 Once again, while our example leverages a DataFrame-shaped dataset for these entities, you are free to build your own
-RecList instance with any shape you prefer, provided you implement the metrics accordingly (see the `examples/dummy.py` script for an example with different input types).
+RecList instance with any shape you prefer, provided you implement the metrics accordingly (see *dummy.py* for an example with different input types).

 Once you run a suite of tests, results are dumped automatically and versioned in a folder (local or on S3), structured as follows
 (name of the suite, name of the model, run timestamp):